TMmichi/dualarm_manipulator/README.md

 ```
 roslaunch jaco_controller_kinova jaco_controller_kinova.launch
 ```
-There is no significant differneces with the simulation ros control script.
+As it is mentioned before, there is no significant differneces with the simulation ros control script.